-Horseradish is not a radish at all, but it is spicy hot when fresh.
-Horseradish is a root vegetable native to Russia or Hungary.
+Many would be surprised to learn that horseradish isn't actually a radish in the slightest – it's a root vegetable that's native to Russia and Hungary.
 It is a member of the mustard family which includes kale, cauliflower, and Brussel sprouts.

 Horseradish is most widely used as a condiment, both by itself and as an ingredient in sauces and dressings.
 If you enjoy the pungency of bottled prepared horseradish, you simply must try it fresh to experience the full breath-taking flavor experience.